astronomer/docs/learn/operator-extra-link-tutorial.md

 2. Navigate to the Graph View and click on the `call_api_cat` task.

-3. Click the Http Cat button to find the response your last API call got illustrated with a fitting cat.
+3. Click the Http Cat button to find the response of your last API call is illustrated with a fitting cat.

     ![Cat Button](/img/guides/extra_links_tutorial_cat_button.png)